zielonka-eric/euler/README.md

-# euler
+# Project Euler
-Repository for my Project Euler work
+This is a repository containing any work I do on problems from [Project Euler](https://projecteuler.net/).